tmm/mono/README.md

 ### Code

 - [packages/zero-client](./packages/zero-client): The main client library.
-It use replicache under the hood.
+It uses replicache under the hood.
 - [packages/zero-cache](./packages/zero-cache): The server side code.
 - [packages/zql](./packages/zql): The IVM (incremental view maintenance) engine as well as the query language/API.
 - [@rocicorp/zero-docs](https://github.com/rocicorp/zero-docs): The docs for zero is currently in a separate repo.